 Considering the placebo test, the causal effect of the narrow policy of 2006 is statistically insignificant (p-value = 0.56), meaning that this measure had a null effect on pushing a higher penetration of wind and solar energies in the mix.
-Yet, considering the enactment of the broad policy in 2015, Argentina's trajectory is the most unusual one (p-value = 0.08).
-In other words, this result suggests that the evolution of solar and wind energies in Argentina was not random.
+Yet, considering the enactment of the broad policy in 2015, Argentina lies at the edge of the null distribution (p-value = 0.08).
+In other words, it would be unlikely to see a treatment as large by chance alone.

 Additional robustness tests for the second treatment are shown in figures 5 to 7.
 Figure 5 displays a placebo "in time" test, where the treatment is established two years before the actual treatment.
-The trajectory of the synthetic control for the placebo years 2013-2015 do not start diverging from those of Argentina until after 2017 and not earlier.
+The trajectory of the synthetic control for the placebo years 2013-2015 do not start diverging from those of Argentina until